smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 !@

 ## Presenting a Keyboard
-@![iOS]
-Presenting a keyboard or a searchable menu requires you to additionally implement the `SDLKeyboardDelegate`.
+Presenting a keyboard or a searchable menu requires you to additionally implement the @![iOS]`SDLKeyboardDelegate`!@ @![android, javaSE, javaEE]`KeyboardListener`!@.
 Note that the `initialText` in the keyboard case often acts as "placeholder text" *not* as true initial text.
-!@

-@![android, javaSE, javaEE]
-`// TODO: Android / Java content`
-!@

 !!!
 NOTE
 Keyboards are unavailable for use in many countries when the driver is distracted.
 This is often when the vehicle is moving above a certain speed, such as 5 miles per hour.